zzell/ke/readme.md

 #### Fan-in
 A function can read from multiple inputs and proceed until all are closed by multiplexing the input channels onto a single channel that's closed when all the inputs are closed.
 This is called fan-in.

 - Distribute work between few pipelines, then merge the output (in goroutine) and return resulting channel.

-Nice peace of code
+Nice peace of code:
 ```go
 func merge(cs ...<-chan int) <-chan int {
     var wg sync.WaitGroup